lrz8023nolan/lrz8023nolan/README.md

-I'm an AI algorithm engineer at a top2 CRO company, China, building data science and machine learning pipelines for chemistry, biology and new drug discovery, mainly in HPLC/LC-MS. I hold an M.Sc. in Biomolecular Engineering and Health Informatics from HKUST (Hong Kong University of Science and Technology).
-But actually, when I was an undergraduate, my major was biological science and focused on CRISPR/Cas gene editting technology.
+I'm an AI algorithm engineer at a top2 CRO company, China, building data science and machine learning pipelines for chemistry, biology and new drug discovery, mainly in HPLC/LC-MS. I hold an M.Sc. in Biomolecular Engineering and Health Informatics from HKUST (Hong Kong University of Science and Technology) and a B.Sc. from NWAFU, China.
+Actually, when I was an undergraduate, my major was biological science and focused on CRISPR/Cas gene editting technology.

 My current work focuses on automating liquid chromatography QC analysis — parsing instrument raw data, training deep learning models for peak-level and sample-level release decisions,